 The term “prescriptive maintenance” is derived from the principle of prescriptive analytics.
-This concept is a step past predictive maintenance; it not only supplies the possible outcomes in a situation, it also gives the best avenue to pursue based on analysis of those outcomes.
+This concept is a step past predictive maintenance.
+One of the differences between predictive vs prescriptive maintenance, is that prescriptive not only supplies the possible outcomes in a situation, it also gives the best avenue to pursue based on analysis of those outcomes.
 This mode of strategy basically allows computing models to “think” for themselves, removing the guesswork for MROs and optimizing efficiency in an industry under tight deadlines.
 While already in use within aviation, this strategy has not yet become the standard for maintenance and repair.

 Prescriptive Analytics for Ticket Sales

 Travel sites and airlines have long utilized prescriptive analytics to regulate ticket sales.
 Airlines use this model to determine the maximum amount they can expect to receive for an airline ticket at any given point in time.
 Travel sites, like Kayak, use this concept similarly to predict future ticket sales and to recommend the best purchasing time for customers.
 To take it a step further, FLYR, a business-to-business travel company, uses this model to not only recommend purchasing times, but to allow customers to secure future flights at predicted lower prices.
 But how can these methods help to maximize MRO efficiency?

 Prescriptive Maintenance and MROs